jmriebold/Dissertation/README.md

-# Dissertation-Scripts
+# Dissertation
-A set of scripts used for the analysis and plotting of my dissertation data.
+All my data, along with the scripts I used for analysis and plotting.